Leaders in the academic world bring subjects to life for career-focused education at the International College of Management, Sydney (ICMS).

 Deputy Vice Chancellor (Learning and Teaching) Dr Margot McNeill holds a PhD in Educational Technologies and Assessment from Macquarie University.

-“ICMS’ established mission of career-focused education is at the forefront of what many universities are engaging with now as students are keen to make explicit links between what they learn in their studies and their future careers,” she said.
+“ICMS’ established mission of career-focused education is at the forefront of what many higher education institutions are engaging with now as students are keen to make explicit links between what they learn in their studies and their future careers,” she said.

 “That’s why I’m so committed to ICMS; I see authenticity in what we do reflected in great career outcomes for our students.”